Raqueldelamer/capstone-coffee-shop/README.md

 ![Alt text](public/imgs/checkout-cart-summary.png) <br /><br />

 ### **Instructions**:
-1. Add functionality to collect checkout information and save it to localStorage.
+- [x] - Add functionality to collect checkout information and save it to localStorage.
-2. Use a mock JSON object for order details.

 ### Part 1: Implement a controlled form for checkout details:

 Controlled forms are a common pattern in react.
 React can't access the forms directly, so we need to `useState` and an `eventHandler` to manage the form data as it changes.

-Part 2: Implement a function to save the order details to localStorage.
+## Part 2: Implement a function to save the order details to localStorage.

-After the form is submitted (see the last video above), you can save the order details to localStorage.
+After the form is submitted you can save the order details to localStorage.
 You can use the `saveCartToLocalStorage` function as a reference.
 ---

 ## **Step 6: Implement Login and Register Pages**